 The basic option lets you download icons only in black and you need to attribute the icon to credit the author.
 You can also purchase a pro download, and then it unlocks a few customization options such as changing the color of the icon and applying one of the 5 styles available.
 You also don't need to credit the author anymore.

-There is also an Office plugin allowing you to access the icons directly in your application, however you will need to pay the Pro offer which starts at $19.98 per month per user.
+There is also a Microsoft Office 365 plugin allowing you to access the icons directly in your application, however you will need to pay the Pro offer which starts at $19.98 per month per user.

 IconFinder has many (too many?) icons: almost 4 millions!